zwave-js/zwave-js-ui/docs/usage/setup.md

 - **WS Server**: Enable [Z-Wave JS websocket server](https://github.com/zwave-js/zwave-js-server).
 This can be used by the official Home Assistant [Z-Wave integration](https://www.home-assistant.io/integrations/zwave_js) to automatically create entities
   - **Server Port**: The port where the websocket server will listen.
   - **Server Host**: The host where the websocket server will listen.
-  - **Disable DNS Discovery**: Disable this to prevent applications like Home Assistant to automatically detect and connect to your zwavejs2mqtt instance
+  - **Disable DNS Discovery**: Disable this to prevent applications like Home Assistant to automatically detect and connect to your Z-Wave JS UI instance
 - **MQTT discovery**: Enable this to use MQTT discovery.
 This is an alternative to the official integration. (more about this [here](/guide/homeassistant))
 - **Discovery Prefix**: The prefix to use to send MQTT discovery messages to Home Assistant
 - **Retain Discovery**: Set retain flag to true in discovery messages